Marija-Kov/fundamental-learning-zone/books/design_patterns_gang_of_4/design_patterns_gang_of_4.md

 - Since a _class_ defines the operations an object can perform, it also defines its _type_.

 - When an object is an instance of a class, it means that it supports the interface defined by the class;
+- But when a message is sent, what is checked is the type of the receiver i.e. whether it implements the message.

+Class inheritance defines an object's implementation in terms of another object's implementation.
+Interface inheritance (or subtyping) describes when an object can be used in place of another.

+- Most languages don't make/support a difference between interface and implementation inheritance, but people make distinction in practice.
+Many design patterns depend on this distinction;

+#### Programming to an Interface, not an Implementation

+Dependency inversion

+#### Inheritance vs Composition

+Inheritance - white box reuse - for clear hierarchical relationship between classes; defined statically at compile time;
+Composition - black box reuse (does not break encapsulation) - flexible, dynamic relationships between objects;